sketchware/sketchware.github.io/docs/component-intent.md

 ### startActivity

-The `startActivity` block is used to start the actions set by the intent
+The 'startActivity' block is used to start the actions set by the intent

 ![start activity](assets/intent/start-activity.png)